googlecodelabs/tools/site/README.md

 at the source (rsync-style behavior).

 `--prod-bucket` - name of the GCS bucket to use for production resources.
 This is only used for publishing.
-The default value is "www.code-labs.io".

 `--staging-bucket` - name of the GCS bucket to use for staging resources.
 This is only used for publishing.
-The default value is "codelabs-staging".

 `--views-filter` - regular expression by which to filter included views (events).
 If a filter is not specified, all views are included.